Estimated reading time: 10 minutes

 Many businesses grapple with whether to call the customer or client to follow up when faced with a potential no-show.

 There are a few ways to proceed; ultimately, it’s up to you to decide on the best option for your business.
-Regardless of whether you call no-shows, it’s critical to have a cancellation policy that clearly states your policies and fees.
+Regardless of whether you call no-show clients, it’s critical to have a cancellation policy that clearly states your policies and fees.
 You can:

 Immediately Reach out to Clients Who Miss Their Appointment

-This approach involves a structured process with clearly defined timelines for follow-up.
+This approach involves a structured process with clearly defined follow-up timelines.
 For instance, you might start by calling the client when they are at least 10 minutes late.
 If there’s no response to the initial contact, you can follow up again after a set number of hours to reiterate your no-show policy and discuss the next steps.
 This method ensures that clients are promptly reminded of their commitments and allows them to reschedule or confirm their intentions.

 Offer a One-Time Grace Period with a Friendly Reminder

-This option balances between maintaining a customer-friendly approach and enforcing your policies.
+This option strikes a balance between maintaining a customer-friendly approach and enforcing your policies.
 When a client misses an appointment, you can send a polite message or email acknowledging the missed appointment and offering a one-time opportunity to reschedule without penalty.
-This communication should also remind them of your cancellation policy and the importance of adhering to it in the future.
+This communication should also remind them of your cancellation policy and the importance of adhering to it going forward.
 This method helps preserve the client relationship while subtly reinforcing the boundaries of your policy.

 In this approach, you maintain a firm stance by not reaching out to clients after a no-show.
 Instead, you let your pre-established policies speak for themselves.
 The client will be notified of fees or penalties through automated systems or at the next point of contact.
 This method emphasizes the importance of keeping appointments and signals that your time—and other clients’ time—is valuable.